Hero-OEC/InkAlchemy/replit.md

 - Fixed account deletion to properly remove users from Supabase using admin API with service role key
 - Removed page reload from username updates and restored proper navigation flow
 - Enhanced error handling for account deletion with proper Supabase integration
-- Integrated Supabase Storage for all image uploads (profile images and Editor.js content images)
+- Integrated Supabase Storage with separate buckets for different content types
+- Profile images stored in 'profile-images' bucket organized by user ID
+- Editor.js content images stored in 'content-images' bucket for rich text content
-- Updated image upload system to use memory storage and upload directly to Supabase Storage bucket
+- Updated image upload system to use memory storage and upload directly to Supabase Storage
 - Enhanced image handling with proper public URL generation and fallback to local storage

 ### January 2025 - User Profile Page Implementation